For more passive investment purposes, commercial real estate is commonly divided into four categories:

 Cash outflows include:

 The timing of cash inflows and outflows is important to know in order to project periods of positive and negative cash flows.
 Risk is dependent on market conditions, current tenants, and the likelihood that they will continue to renew their leases.
-You need to be able to predict the probability that the cash inflows and outflows will be in the amounts predicted, what is the probability that the timing of them will be as predicted, and what the probability is that there may be unexpected cash flows, and in what amounts they might occur.
+It is necessary to be able to reliably and consistently predict the probability of cash inflows and outflows, the timing of cash inflows/outflows, probability of any unexpected cashflows, and in what amounts they might occur.

 We can assist in all these aspects of commercial real estate investment.